brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 The return crossing of the Drake Passage was much smoother.
 I didn't take any seasickness tablets and felt fine, spending most of the time chatting with Tommy, watching lectures, and learning far more geology than I ever expected.
 We had lectures about life at research stations, women on the continent, more wildlife, and a final Q&A with the expedition team.
 As we entered the Beagle Channel and saw land again, it felt like the trip was coming to an end all too quickly.

 With Ushuaia in sight, we held the Seven Continents Club award ceremony.
 Of the 100 marathoners, 81 had finished the race, and just 16 of us received our medals for having now run on all seven continents.
-Something less than 1,000 people have ever done.
+Something fewer than 1,000 people have ever done.
 It felt special.
 A journey that had taken years and brought so many nice memories, finally closed.

 We took photos, celebrated together and enjoyed one final evening at an Irish pub in Ushuaia.
 Almost everyone flew back to Buenos Aires the next day, and most flew onward to home.
 I boarded another boat from here towards Uruguay, continuing my journey through South America.
 I was nearing the end of these travels, and becoming excited to soon be home.